12.4 Functional Requirements

 As part of the requirements definition process, prototypes or proof-of-concept implementations can be useful.
 It is difficult to capture and communicate complex system requirements in the written word, so prototypes are valuable for ensuring that everyone understands the ultimate requirements for thevalue-at-risk system.

 Different approaches can be used for prototypes.
 The form of the prototype is less important than communicating the system requirements effectively.
 Some examples of effective prototyping strategies include:

 - Developing Excel models that show concrete value-at-risk calculation examples

 - Creating “wire frame” mockups using Visio or PowerPoint that show sequences of user actions and system results

 - Describing output screens or reports using HTML or Microsoft Word documents

-These prototypes, in conjunction with formal requirements, can provide a clear vision of the VaR solution to be implemented.
+These prototypes, in conjunction with formal requirements, can provide a clear vision of thevalue-at-risk solution to be implemented.

-However it is prepared, the requirements document should provide a comprehensive assessment of how the VaR measure is to be used:
+However it is prepared, the requirements document should provide a comprehensive assessment of how the value-at-risk measure is to be used:

 - on a day-to-day basis by primary end-users,